hackclub/solder/src/pages/tutorial.md

 ![](/tutorial/fabrication-toolkit.png)

+[To be added: how to add art/text to your pcb]

 Contgrats on making a PCB!
 You should find a .zip of your project in the "production" subfolder of your project's directory - thats the file that you need to send to the manufaturers!
 All that's left is to ship your project :D

 Make a Github repo, and add all your files in!